Ravishankar119/Event-Management-System-Acxiom/README.md

 # Event Management System (Django)

-A simple, clean, and user-friendly Event Management System built using **Django**.
+A simple, clean, and user-friendly Event Management System built using **Acxiom Consulting**.
 This project includes user authentication, event pages, and a structured UI.

 ---